Jerrysuper123/artisanBread/README.md

 ### Value proposition

-Through design and engineering, we will attempt to craft a beautifully-designed website for a ficitious bakery shop Artisan BREAD.
+Through design and engineering, we will attempt to craft a beautifully-designed website for a fictitious bakery shop Artisan BREAD.

 ## 1. Strategy